jgermita/jekyll-now/_posts/2018-7-29-Sandstorm-Event-Report.md

 Unknown Avenger is a well driven control bot.
 I knew that I had to keep my weapon functional for the entire fight to guarantee the W. Because of the weapon flipping issue, I knew that I couldn't win any judge decisions.
 Unknown Avenger capitalized on the time I spent getting back into fighting stance.
 He did not let up for the entire fight.
 As was the story with the last fight, I lost my weapon belt.
 I was unable to get into attacking position before it stopped and the fight turned into a wedge war.

 Additionally, I was fighting weird electrical issues all fight.
 My weapon was working just fine throughout, but I chose to spin it down at certain moments so I can reliably drive into position.
 Post mortem in the pit led me to believe that with the 1.5" wide wheels, I had too much traction so any time I hit a wall or robot, motors would stall vs wheels slipping.
 After an entire fight of stalling, they weren't performing quite as well towards the end.
-A quick glance after the rumble
+A quick glance after the rumble suggested that one of my LED strips was shorting out, potentially causing some other issues.
+I have yet to do a full diagnosis on the robot to identify any further issues.

 Loss via Judge Decision.